carlonicora/obsidian-rpg-manager/README.md

 ### 3.7.
 Global Assets

-In version 4 you can create elements that are not part of a single campaing.
+In version 4 you can create elements that are not part of a single campaign.
 These assets (events, locations, clues, non-player characters, factions, objects, monsters, subplots and player-characters) can be used in anyone of your campaigns.
 Just add a relationship and you are good to go, writing once, reusing many times!

 ## 4. Creating a World